 - A prickly sensation is also commonly felt during a heart attack.
 It is almost always restricted to the left arm.
 Very often, this will be accompanied by a sticky, cold sweat and feelings of nausea.
 You may even throw up.

-- When a heart attack reaches its peak, people experience a fear which is focused
+- When a heart attack reaches its peak, people experience a fear which is focused exclusively on the feelings of pain in their chest.
+This leads them on to believe that they might die, thus inducing fright and anxiety.

 - As a rule, in addition to the above, the individual will also often experience fast-paced breathing, apart from certain cases when the heart attack triggers a panic attack.